-The economics of tax compliance has developed as a special case of Becker's (1968) model of crime and punishment.
-However, tax evasion is in some ways a unique type of crime, making it worthwhile exploring the implications of alternative assumptions.
-In particular, the political economy considerations inherent in the enforcement of compliance imply that the tax authority is not a simple law enforcer, but also plays an economic role in raising government revenue.
+The economics of tax compliance has developed as a special case of Becker's (1968) model of crime.
+However, the political economy considerations inherent in the enforcement of compliance imply that the tax authority is not a simple law enforcer, but also plays an economic role in raising government revenue.
 I therefore consider the private objective function of the tax authority to maximize expected revenue, rather than assuming the maximization of social welfare.
 Second, with fine rates severely constrained in practice, I instead analyze the trade-off between audit probability and effectiveness.

-Characterizing the tax authority in this way leads to some descriptively important changes to the predictions of the standard portfolio model.
-In particular, I have shown that at any interior equilibrium - the type that we observe empirically - the expected-revenue maximizing audit strategy does not maximize voluntary compliance, and that increases in the tax authority's budget can lead to falls in voluntary compliance, while still increasing expected revenue.
-While not contradicting the intuition of Becker's 'hang'em with probability zero' equilibrium, the model nevertheless leads to the conclusion that the tax authority will choose to set an effective fine rate that does not exceed two - a prediction closely in line with observed practice.
+Characterizing the tax authority in this way alters some of the predictions of the standard portfolio model in descriptively important ways.
+In particular, I show that at any interior equilibrium - the type that we observe empirically - the expected-revenue maximizing audit strategy does not maximize voluntary compliance, and that increases in the tax authority's budget can lead to a fall in voluntary compliance, while still increasing expected revenue.
+While not contradicting the intuition of Becker's "hang 'em with probability zero" equilibrium, the model nevertheless leads to the conclusion that the tax authority will choose to set an effective fine rate that does not exceed two - a prediction closely in line with observed practice.